 Day 2: Explore Manuel Antonio National Park

 Spend today exploring one of Costa Rica’s most beloved parks: Manuel Antonio National Park.
-It’s the smallest national park in Costa Rica, but it packs a big punch with so much wildlife!
+It’s the smallest national park in Costa Rica, but it packs in an incredible amount of wildlife.

-Start your morning with a guided nature walk—a must if you want to see the most wildlife.
-A knowledgeable local guide will help you spot three-toed sloths, white-faced capuchins, racoon-like coatis, basilisk lizards, and colorful birds you might otherwise miss.
+Start your morning with a guided nature walk— a must if you want to see the most wildlife.
+A knowledgeable local guide can help you spot three-toed sloths, white-faced capuchins, raccoon-like coatis, basilisk lizards, and colorful birds you might otherwise miss.

-After your tour, enjoy time on your own to hike one of the park’s scenic trails, visit the pristine beaches, or go for a swim in the clear Pacific waters.
+After your tour, spend some time on your own hiking one of the park’s scenic trails, relaxing on the pristine beaches, or swimming in the clear Pacific waters.
 Be sure to pack a swimsuit, reef-safe sunscreen, and plenty of water.
 Here’s my complete guide to Manuel Antonio.

 Kari’s Travel Tip: The Park is closed on Tuesdays.
 And you must purchase your admission tickets in advance – learn more about that here.